Hardcoded Business Rules - Why a Business Rules Engine Is the Smarter Choice ?

 • Access to decision logic is strictly governed and monitored.

 Many companies assume their internal security is strong—until an incident proves otherwise.
-BRE vendors invest heavily in security and testing, often exceeding the capabilities of in-house IT teams.
+Rules engine vendors invest heavily in security and testing, often exceeding the capabilities of in-house IT teams.

 A Smarter Approach to Business Rules Management